SAP Business One vs. Microsoft Dynamics 365

 In other words, Microsoft Dynamics 365 vs. SAP Business One is a classic competitor showdown.

-But, there are some important distinctions between the rivaling ERPs with major implications on your business.
+But there are some important distinctions between the rivaling ERPs with major implications on your business.
 We’re talking things like customizability, access to “advanced” features, and dependence on 3rd-party apps for critical business functions.

-In this article, we’ll answer the question: how do SAP Business One and Dynamics 365 compare?
+In this article, we’ll answer the question: how do SAP Business One and Dynamics 365 Business Central compare?
 We’ll also examine features & functionality, break down pricing, licensing, and explain the ideal audience and use cases for each platform.

 Small businesses get the core features they need (won’t pay for the ones they don’t) – and can customize and build on D365’s out-of-the-box capabilities.